 - Rotating (including in-running nip points)

-There are also some general characteristics of these motions and actions that present hazards, even if the machines themselves do not have any of the specific hazardous motions and actions listed above.
-For example, all moving parts can be a hazard if they are not properly guarded.
+Some general characteristics of these motions and actions present hazards, even if the machines themselves do not have any of the specific hazardous motions and actions listed above.
+For example, all moving parts can be hazardous if not properly guarded.
 Another general characteristic is that the speed of the motion can increase the hazard.
 For example, a fast-moving belt can cause more serious injuries than a slow-moving belt.